Daniel-W-Innes/-SYSC3110-Project/docs/Design Decisions.md

 Square:

 The Square class contains variables regarding the state of a single board square.
-These variables include whether it is a hole or is raised, or just a flat square.
+These variables include whether it is a hole.

 The terrain variables and other member functions are immutable.
 Having immutability, it eases the complexity of reasoning about the state of the program, and logically terrain squares is constant for the duration of the game.